AlphaGenes/AlphaPeel/docs/source/usage.rst

 Phenotype penetrance probability file
 =====================================

-This file has one line with
-*phenotype penetrance probabilities* for each distinct genotype impacting a phenotype.
+This ``.pheno_penetrance_prob.txt`` file contains *phenotype penetrance probabilities* for each distinct genotype impacting a phenotype.
-It provides a way to include known relationship between genotypes and phenotypes.
+These probabilities encode the relationship between genotypes and phenotypes.
-The file should include all phenotypes present in phenotype files (current phenotype functionality works only with one locus and one trait).
+The file should include all phenotypes present in phenotype files (current functionality works only with one locus and one trait).
-Specifically, one line contains conditional probabilities of possible phenotypes for each true *phased genotype*, including phenotyping errors or other deviations.
+There are four lines per locus, containing conditional probabilities of all phenotypes for a given *phased genotype*, including phenotyping errors or other deviations.
 Each column represents a different phenotype state (ordered from ``0`` to the total number of states), and each row represents the :ref:`phased genotypes <zero_one_two_etc>` (``aa``, ``aA``, ``Aa``, and ``AA``).
+That is, the values within a row form a conditional probability distribution of phenotypes for the corresponding phased genotype.

-Example for a monogenic recessive binary trait:
+Example for a monogenic recessive binary trait with 10% phenotyping error:

 ::